Louis St. Laurent School: Spanish Bilingual Program

 Louis St. Laurent offers the option for some students to take some of their classes in Spanish.
-It is available for student in grades 7-11.
-They are able to learn Spanish along with their other courses.
+It is available for student in grades 7 through 11.
+They are able to incorporate Spanish along with their other courses.
 Two homeroom classes in junior high are reserved for students in the Spanish bilingual program.
-Half of these students are in both classes and they meet for their classes.
-In high school, they can continue with the program.
+Half of these students are in both classes and meet together.
+Bilingual program continues through high school.

 International Baccalaureate (IB)

-As an IB school, Louis St. Laurent offered a variety IB classes; both Standard Level and Higher Level.
-All students in grade 7-10 were enrolled in the Middle Year Program.
-In grade 11, students had the option of staying in the 2-year International Baccalaureate (IB) Program Diploma Program (DP); or continuing in the standard Albertan high school classes.
-They could have choose to either take individual classes or graduate with an IB degree in addition with an Alberta High School Degree.
+As an IB school, Louis St. Laurent offers a variety of IB classes; both Standard Level and Higher Level.
+All students in grade 7 to 10 are enrolled in the Middle Year Program.
+In grade 11, students have the option of staying in the 2-year International Baccalaureate (IB) Program Diploma Program (DP); or continuing in the standard Alberta high school classes.
+They may choose to either take individual classes or graduate with an IB diploma in addition to the Alberta High School diploma.

-The classes offered were: English (HL), French (SL), Spanish (HL/SL/ab initio), History (HL), Biology (HL), Chemistry (SL), Mathematics (SL), Visual Arts (SL), Theatre (SL), Dance (SL), and Music (SL).
+The classes offered are: English (HL), French (SL), Spanish (HL/SL/ab initio), History (HL), Biology (HL), Chemistry (SL), Mathematics (SL), Visual Arts (SL), Theatre (SL), Dance (SL), and Music (SL).

-As of 2021, the school no longer offers IB.
-It is now an AP school.
+As of 2021, the school offers an AP curriculum in place of the former IB.

 Advanced Placement (AP)

-In 2021, there was an announcement made that the school would switch from an IB school, to an AP school.
+In 2021, there was an announcement that the school would switch from an IB curriculum to AP.
 Many of the IB courses offered are now given through the AP curriculum.
 They offer in-class and online options.
 The in-class courses are: English Literature and Composition, Calculus AB, Physics 1, and Biology.
 The online courses are: Statistics, Environmental Sciences, European History, Art History, and Chemistry.

 Enhanced Academic Program (EAP)

-The EAP is a program designed to prepare junior high students for "high intellectual engagement by starting the development of skills and acquisition of knowledge as early as possible".
-It includes more vigorous learning and challenges students.
+The EAP is a program designed to prepare junior high students for "high intellectual engagement" by starting the development of skills and acquisition of knowledge as early as possible.
+It includes more vigorous learning and challenges for students.
 The goal of the program is to prepare students for higher academic programs such as AP.